Yuv4rajM/Yuv4rajM/README.md

 # 👋 Hey there!
 I’m Yuvaraj

-Welcome to my little corner of GitHub — a space where I explore data, chase patterns, and turn numbers into stories.
+Welcome to my little corner of GitHub

-I enjoy diving deep into datasets to uncover insights that often hide in plain sight.
-Whether it’s a simple spreadsheet or a messy CSV, I love finding clarity through visualization and logic.
+> 💡 *“Turning raw data into real stories.”*

 ---

 ## 📊 About This Portfolio
-This repository is a collection of my data analytics projects and experiments — ranging from exploratory analysis to dashboard creation.
+This repository is a collection of my data analytics projects — ranging from exploratory analysis to dashboard creation.
 Each project reflects my learning journey as I explore the intersection of **data, creativity, and problem-solving**.

 ---